JonLim20/CIVIC-PIV/README.md

 [^3]:  https://pro.arcgis.com/en/pro-app/3.4/tool-reference/data-management/dissolve.htm

+Make 4 realizations, each with different definitions of water.

 **Step 3: Clipping the products**

 9. Generate a study area and then export it to a folder as a shapefile (ie. Not within a geodatabase).
 Take care to save the .prj and .tfw for use in Step 5